Nitrite

 Beginner-safe rule

 Beginner-safe rule: if nitrite reads above 0.25 ppm, do a partial water change to dilute it.
-If you have fish in the tank, dose plain aquarium salt as a temporary protective measure.
+If you have fish in the tank and no salt-sensitive species, dose plain aquarium salt at 1 tsp per 5 gallons as a temporary protective measure.
 Don't stop dosing ammonia mid-cycle just because nitrite spikes — that stalls the cycle.

 See also